SashaLonn/Drone/README.md

-## 3D Visualization MPU6050 WebServese using ESP32-s3 Feather
+## DC motors MPU 6050 controlling  using ESP32-s3 Feather
 Sasha Soloviova ss226sh

 3Dcubb visualization of accelerometer and gyrometer values from MPU-6050 using ESP32-S3 MCU.
 The results are displayed on a local web server using Wi-Fi.Data is read directly from registers using the C language